-During his first year with the Lobos, Ensor handled the media relations and social media campaigns of the Men's Soccer program as they advanced to the Sweet 16 of the NCAA Tournament while finishing tenth in the final NSCAA national rankings.
+Ensor spent his first two years in the department handling the day-to-day communication needs of New Mexico's men's soccer and women's basketball programs.
+He also managed the department's social media outlets during those years.
+While handling the media relations and social media campaigns of the men's soccer program, the Lobos advanced to the 2013 NCAA College Cup in Philadelphia.
+Lobo Soccer would produce seven MLS Draft picks in those two seasons as well.
 He also oversaw the publicity efforts of the Women's Basketball program who finished in the top ten nationally in attendance for a 14th straight season.
 Ensor promoted the campaigns of academic all-americans in both sports as well.

-His other projects include being the project lead on the athletic department's website redesign and GoLobos.com's transition to NeuLion.
-He was also the media relations coordinator for the MLS's Colorado Rapids' exhibition that was hosted by UNM and for the George Strait and Martina McBride concert held in The Pit.
+His other projects include being the project lead on the athletic department's website redesign and GoLobos.com's transition to NeuLion and helping coordinate the ESPN “E:60” segment on men’s soccer alum Pat Grange.
+He was also the media relations coordinator for the MLS's Colorado Rapids' exhibition hosted by UNM and for the George Strait and Martina McBride concert held in The Pit.

 Ensor came to Albuquerque after spending the previous year as the Assistant Sports Information Director at Division II Georgia Southwestern.
 There he was the primary media contact for the Hurricanes' men's soccer, women's basketball and softball teams.
 He also assisted with GSW's seven other athletic programs.